Acrylonitrile Market Size and Share

 Competitive Landscape

-The market is moderately fragmented.
-With competitive propylene costs and large-scale units, Chinese players are driving price discovery toward Asia.
+The acrylonitrile market is moderately fragmented. with competitive propylene costs and large-scale units, Chinese players are driving price discovery toward Asia.
 Western companies are focusing on specialty applications and sustainability.
 INEOS launched certified bio-attributed acrylonitrile grades in 2023, securing early carbon-conscious contracts, while Reliance Industries is building a 20,000 tpa carbon-fiber facility in Hazira to meet internal demand and support renewable-energy blade production.
-The acrylonitrile market, though moderately fragmented, is innovation-driven.
+The acrylonitrile industry, though moderately fragmented, is innovation-driven.
 Producers combining scale with low-carbon solutions are well-positioned to handle regulatory and market pressures.

 Acrylonitrile Industry Leaders